 Pennsylvania - Sectoral Privacy Overview

 Like many US jurisdictions, Pennsylvania information privacy and security guidance is a patchwork and continues to evolve.
-Pennsylvania constitutional and common law rights in informational privacy is well developed by a deep bedrock of case law.
-The Supreme Court of Pennsylvania ('the PA Supreme Court') has recognised a common law duty of reasonable care for the protection of personal data in a landmark decision that promises further expansion into rights of data security.
-Statutes prohibiting unlawful wiretapping and identity theft provide both criminal and civil causes of action.
+Pennsylvania constitutional and common law rights in informational privacy are well developed by a deep bedrock of case law.
+The Supreme Court of Pennsylvania ('the PA Supreme Court') has recognized a common law duty of reasonable care for the protection of personal data in a landmark decision that promises further expansion into the rights of data security.
+Statutes prohibiting unlawful wiretapping and identity theft provide both criminal and civil causes of action, which have been used to advance private online tracking litigation (discussed below).
 The state's consumer protection law, the Unfair Trade Practices and Consumer Protection Law ('the Unfair Trade Practices Law') (under §201-1 et seq. of Chapter 4 of Title 73 of the Unconsolidated Pennsylvania Statutes ('Pa.
 Stat), has provided the Pennsylvania Attorney General ('AG') the authority to commence enforcement actions against companies sustaining large data breaches due to inadequate cybersecurity practices.
-The statute also creates a private cause of action with a fee shifting component; although to date, plaintiffs' attorneys have been unsuccessful in maintaining a data breach class action under the statute.
+The statute also creates a private cause of action with a fee-shifting component; although to date, plaintiffs' attorneys have been unsuccessful in maintaining a data breach class action under the statute.

 1.2.
 Constitutional Right to Privacy